catenax-ng/catenax-ng.github.io/blog/PostMortem-2022-08-30.md

 ### Summary

-Outgoing internet traffic on Azure AKS clusters where blocked.
+Outgoing internet traffic on Azure AKS clusters was blocked.
 As a result, pulling images in our environments did not work.

 ### Impact

-All Catena-X AKS clusters where affected by this issue.
+All Catena-X AKS clusters were affected by this issue.

 ### Root Causes